alloy-d/umd-juggling/index.markdown

 ## News

-Our 19th annual Congress of Jugglers will be held May 6--8, 2011!<br />
-For more information, click [here](congress/2011/).
+Our 20th annual Congress of Jugglers will be held March 9--11, 2012!<br /> For more information, click [here](congress/2012/).